microsoft/K8s-Storage-Plugins/flexvolume/windows/readme.md

     * Build utils/iscsiHelper
         * If you do not have Visual Studio & Windows SDK see [vs_build](vs_build/)
         * copy produced iscsiHelper.exe into plugin folder/microsoft.com~iscsi.cmd/
-    * Install the approrpiate Visual Studio C++ redistributuable on all nodes
-        * https://aka.ms/vs/15/release/vc_redist.x64.exe (if using vs_build)
     * Optionally create a pr.txt file in the current working directory that corresponds to that node's SCSI PR to use
         * If none is created a random one will be generated